 - Glamorizing past behaviors.
 If you find yourself reminiscing about binges or past addiction behaviors, you’re forgetting the bad memories and feelings.
 You may be headed towards a relapse.

-With 12 Keys dual diagnosis recovery program you’ll have medically-assisted detox, more one-to-one counseling than most other drug and alcohol treatment facilities, small group counseling and client-led counseling.
+At 12 Keys Dual Diagnosis Rehab program you’ll have medically-assisted detox, more one-to-one counseling than most other drug and alcohol treatment facilities, small group counseling and client-led counseling.
 Our private 10-acre waterfront property, located in a lush, subtropical Florida environment, offers you the opportunity to rest, relax, reflect and recover in peace.

-The professional staff at 12 Keys believes that what really matters during addiction recovery is learning how to use the coping skills learned in rehab in life outside of 12 Keys.
+The professional staff at 12 Keys Dual Diagnosis Rehab believe that what really matters during addiction recovery is learning how to use the coping skills learned in rehab in life outside of 12 Keys.
 Unlike other drug and alcohol rehabilitation centers, the 12 Keys real recovery treatment model focuses on individual healing and multidisciplinary treatment blended with exposure to the outside world.
-As you learn to deal with the effects of their dual diagnosis conditions, you’ll also address underlying mental traumas and practice coping skills to reengage with the people and activities you love most.
+As you learn to deal with the effects of their dual diagnosis conditions, you’ll also address underlying mental traumas and practice coping skills to re-engage with the people and activities you love most.

 Give yourself the best chance at recovery from your addiction with the help of the caring professionals at 12 Keys Rehab.
 Contact a counselor and start your recovery today!